dphummel/dphummel.github.io/_posts/2024-09-13-CoIntelligence.md

-no# *Co-Intelligence*: Exploring Ethan Mollick's Vision of Human-AI Collaboration
+# *Co-Intelligence*: Exploring Ethan Mollick's Vision of Human-AI Collaboration

 As AI tools like [ChatGPT](https://www.chatgpt.com) and [Claude](https://claude.ai) evolve at lightning speed, the concept of *Co-Intelligence*—where humans and AI collaborate seamlessly—is becoming increasingly important.
 Ethan Mollick, an Associate Professor at the Wharton School of Pennsylvania and a thought leader in Artificial Intelligence, presents a compelling vision for this future: one where an AI-first mindset can unlock new levels of creativity and productivity.
 But is this approach worth the hype?